Cloud Foundry Components

 The OAuth2 server (the UAA) and Login Server work together to provide identity management.

 The Cloud Controller (CC) directs the deployment of applications.
 When a developer pushes an application to Cloud Foundry, she is targeting the Cloud Controller.
 The Cloud Controller then directs the Diego Brain through the CC-Bridge to coordinate individual Diego cells to stage and run applications.

 In pre-Diego architecture, the Cloud Controller’s Droplet Execution Agent (DEA) performed these app lifecycle tasks.

 To keep applications available, cloud deployments must constantly monitor their states and reconcile them with their expected states, starting and stopping processes as required.
 In pre-Diego architecture, the Health Manager (HM9000) performed this function.
 The nsync, Converger, and Cell Reps use a more distributed approach.

-ActualLRP values, and launches or kills application instances as appropriate to reconcile
+ActualLRPvalues and launches or kills application instances as appropriate to ensure the

 The blob store is a repository for large binary files, which github cannot easily manage because github is designed for code.
 Blob store binaries include: